Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 The index/home page contains a hero image and two responsive bootstrap rows, the first of which explains what tapenade is and the second contains a quote.
-The hero image is designed to entice the user further into the site by soliciting in them a positive opinion from the outset the bootstrap rows encourage the user to educate themselves about tapenade and thus understand the aim and content of the website as a whole.
+The hero image is designed to entice the user further into the site by soliciting in them a positive opinion from the outset and the content of the bootstrap rows encourage the user to educate themselves about tapenade and thus understand the aim and content of the website as a whole.

 The Product Info page is split into 9 bootstrap rows which are grouped into 3s where each group relates to a Journeyman Tapenade product.
 Each group contains a row for the title of the product, a row for an image of the product and a row that contains text about the product.
-This number of rows is employed in this page in order to allow for maximum responsiveness in on the page.
+This number of rows is employed in the page in order to allow for maximum responsiveness on the page.
 This allows for the products to be preseneted in the best possible light across all device sizes.